Article I: Church Covenant

 Sub-section 4: Annual Meeting

-The annual meeting shall be held after the evening service on the second Sunday in January, at which time all officers shall present written reports and new officers shall be elected.
-Officers serving for the current year shall continue in office through the annual meeting.
+all officers shall present written reports and new officers shall be elected.
+Officers serving for the current year shall

 Sub-section 5: Regular Business Meetings